EricssonResearch/openwebrtc/README.md

 OpenWebRTC is built on the belief that the [WebRTC standard](http://www.w3.org/2011/04/webrtc/) would transcend the pure browser environment and that native apps, implementing the same protocols and API's, would become an important part of the WebRTC ecosystem.
 This is especially true on mobile platforms where native app distribution is often preferred over pure web apps.
 Native OpenWebRTC apps can either talk to other native apps or browsers that support WebRTC.
 OpenWebRTC can also provide the WebRTC-backend to web browsers.

 Having independent, interoperable, implementations is important for the health of any standard, and WebRTC is no exception.
 The ambition of OpenWebRTC is to follow the WebRTC standard closely as it continues to evolve.
-The bulk of the API layer is therefore implemented in JavaScript, making it super fast to modify and extend with new functionality.

 ## Architecture
+OpenWebRTC was designed for flexibility and modularity.
+The bulk of the API layer is implemented in JavaScript, making it super fast to modify and extend with new functionality.

 <img src="http://static.squarespace.com/static/53f1eedee4b0439bf8d480c5/t/54241e32e4b04e698dffecec/1411653170102/Arch.png" alt="Simplified architecture" width="445" height="247">

 Write stuff here.